BelugaHaechi/US-International-Scientific-Keyboard/README.md

 The US International Scientific keyboard layout utilizes two important concepts to achieve its unparalleled functionality: **dead keys** and the **AltGr shift state**.
 These concepts, common in Europeah keyboard layouts, are explained below for those unfamiliar with them.

 ### Dead keys
 When a normal key is pressed, a character is returned.
 However, [**dead keys**](https://en.wikipedia.org/wiki/Dead_key) do not return a character when initially pressed, but rather waits for the next keystroke and uses this input to determine the character it should return.
-This essentially enables a key to be mapped to multiple characters, for example key `` ` `` (backtick) could be mapped to all characters with an acute accent: à, ù, ì, À, Ù, Ì, and so on.
-To type `à`, one would need to press `` ` `` then `a`.
+This essentially enables a key to be mapped to multiple characters, for example key <kbd>\`</kbd> (backtick) could be mapped to all characters with an acute accent: à, ù, ì, À, Ù, Ì, and so on.
+To type `à`, one would need to press <kbd>\`</kbd> then <kbd>a</kbd>.

 The character corresponding to the first keystroke (also the dead key itself) is called the **root character**, the character for the second keystroke is called the **base character**, and the returned character is called the **composite character**.
 If the root character does not map to a composite character in the dead key's character set, the root character of the dead key is returned, followed by the base character.